-"Upgrade" can upgrade firmware.
-Please prepare new firmware file named "xxxx.bin" in local hard drive, then click "Browse" to select the file.
-Click "Confirm", it will pop up a message "Upgrade system now?
-If you want to downgrade to the previous FW later (not recommend), please export your system configuration in advance", click "Cancel" to export system configuration in advance, then click "OK" to start to upgrade firmware.
+• Controller firmware upgrade: Please prepare new controller firmware file named "xxxx.bin" in local hard drive, then click Browse to select the file.
+Click Confirm button, it will pop up a warning message, click OK button to start upgrading the firmware.